thucldnguyen/thucldnguyen-gatsby-blog/src/content/pages/about.md

 * [How do we overcome existential nihilism?](https://www.quora.com/How-do-we-overcome-existential-nihilism/answer/Thuc-Nguyen-51?ch=10&share=b3a477a1&srid=pOve)

 Like What You Read?
-Subscribe to my newsletter to receive new contents once in a while.
-Your contact will not be shared with any 3rd party.
+Check out my blog: https://www.thucldnguyen.com/blog.
+Have burning question, feel free to contact me: https://www.thucldnguyen.com/contact